Concepts

 Workflows

-Section titled “Workflows”Automated multi-step sequences that execute outreach actions.
-A workflow might: send a connection request, wait 3 days, send a follow-up message, wait 2 days, send a second follow-up.
+Section titled “Workflows”Automated multi-step sequences that execute outreach actions across channels.
+A workflow might: send a connection request, wait 3 days, send a follow-up message, A/B split, notify you on reply.

 Workflows are built from nodes (actions) and edges (transitions).
 They respect daily action budgets and business hours.
-Some nodes require human review before proceeding.
+LinkedIn sends can be gated behind human review — you approve, edit, or reject each message before it goes out.

 Content Posts

 Section titled “Content Posts”LinkedIn content that your accounts publish.
 Posts go through a lifecycle: draft, review, scheduled, published.
-Brand voice and AI writing tools ensure consistency.
+Brand voice and AI writing tools ensure consistency, and auto-scheduling places posts into budget-safe slots.

 Competitors